 Overnight: Rome | Breakfast x 2

-Today we take a group transfer to the airport to catch our flight to Cairo.
+Today you'll receive a transfer to the airport to catch your flight to Cairo.
 The capital of Egypt is home to the only remaining survivor of the original Seven World Wonders and has a special place on our Wonders of the World tour.
 On arrival you will be met by our local representative and transferred to your hotel for check in with the remainder of the day at leisure.

 Overnight: Cairo | Breakfast